After the test

-Results will be available 13 days after the test at the British Council if you sat IELTS on paper.
+Results will be available 13 days after the test on the British Council website if you sat IELTS on paper.
 You can check your result online from 10.00am on the 13th day after your test.
 To do this, you need the candidate number which you will be given on the test day.

 Test report form

 If you registered for your IELTS on Computer test after 01/01/2024, you will receive your results electronically only.
 You will be able to access a downloadable and printable version of your electronic Test Report Form (eTRF) from the online booking platform used to register for the test.

 Test Report Forms (TRFs) for IELTS on Paper candidates will be sent to the address on the application form 13 days after the test date by first class Royal Mail.
 TRFs for IELTS on Computer candidates that booked their test before 01/01/2024 will be sent to the address on their application form 3-5 days after the test by first class Royal Mail.

 Please allow a week for UK post or a month for international post for the results to reach your address.
 We have to wait 2 weeks for UK post or 4 weeks for international post before we can consider your TRF lost.